 AI is often used to solve a problem before it presents itself.
 One example is using AI to confirm the utility of the job descriptions presented in your job listings.
 Often HR personnel has to spend an unfortunate amount of time reading unqualified candidates as a result of a vague or inaccurate description.
 AI can use data from millions of other job posts to ensure that the information is properly targeted at the candidates who are able to fill your job opening.

 The problem AI solves isn’t just the boredom that comes with repetition, but the mind-numbing frustration that comes with inconsistencies in resumes and the sifting required to pull the needed information.
-Instead of having an employee blindly fill out their resume and send it in for consideration, why not have them talk to a chatbot and automate the information you need for your job opening?
+Instead of having an and send it in for consideration, why not have them talk to a chatbot and automate the information you need for your job opening?
 That’s precisely what many companies are doing today.
 Here, AI is doing all of the information parsing for the hiring manager so they can focus on the most human part of Human Resources.

 They have the opportunity to devote their attention and resources to the interview and the relationship building with their candidates.
 This process also helps to eliminate any potential bias or discrimination.
 An AI can’t have any preconceived notions of a candidate based on gender, race, religious affiliations, etc. Having a reliable source for choosing candidates without running into any legal troubles is invaluable in itself.